nperezg/biosounds/docs/installation.md

 ### Server

 We assume you have a Linux server with PHP 7 installed.
-For our Docker configuration we have used **PHP 7.4**, which is the recommended version.
+For our Docker configuration we have used **PHP 7.4**, which is the latest version.

 ### PHP Extensions